Arnas-Droid/arnas-droid.github.io/pages/hyperion.md

 <!-- Overview -->
 <section class="project-content">
   <h3>Overview</h3>
-  <p>Originally this project was my final year project, which looked at creating realistic and optimised volumetric lighting/fog.
-However, at the time, due to many hurdles, it couldn't be completed to the expected standard.
-Since finishing university I have rebuilt the artefact from the ground up, taking a step up at the time from archiecture of the framework, object loder, texture manager and more.
-Once that was set up volumetric lighting from reimplmented from the previous work, with improvements and the best version being volume bound volumetric lighting.
-This allows effects like volumetric fog, "particles" and more to appear.</p>
+  <p>This project looks at creating realistic and optimised volumetric lighting/fog.
+Fully built up from the ground up from the architecture of the framework, object loader, texture manager and much more.
+Works best with volume-bound volumetric lighting, which allows cities to be encased in volumetric fog and particle lights in a showroom.
+Currently looking into compute shaders.</p>
 </section>

 <!-- Next Steps -->